Port

 A vibrant social tapestry and a rich cultural history are alive and well in Southeast Iceland.
 This is your chance to learn about contemporary society and culture, as well as a bit of history, geology, glaciology and the country's abundant birdlife.

-The drive between Djúpivogur and Höfn includes several stops en route.
-You'll visit Þvottá (pronounced Thvott-au) -- the first Christian baptism site in Iceland.
+The panoramic drive between Djúpivogur and Höfn includes several stops en route.
+You'll drive past Þvottá (pronounced Thvott-au) -- site of the first Christian baptism in Iceland.

-At Hvalnes, see a former farmstead and the home of the largest swan population in Iceland.
-Almannaskard offers a stunning panoramic view of several glaciers and the Atlantic Ocean from a mountain pass -- an outlook that is not to be missed.
+As you pass Hvalnes, see a former farmstead and the home of the largest swan population in Iceland.

 Notes:

 Bird sightings are likely but are not guaranteed.
 The birds start migrating away around mid-August.
-It is essential that you wear warm, layered clothing in order to fully enjoy and participate in this excursion.
-Outer layer should be waterproof and windproof.
-Bring gloves, a warm hat and a scarf.
+Dress warmly in layers with a windproof and waterproof outer layer; bring a warm hat, gloves and a scarf.
 Suitable for guests with mobility limitations with a companion to assist.
 Some sights can be viewed from the coach parking area; all walking is optional.
 Guests using a wheelchair/scooter are given the front seats on the coach.
 Parents traveling with children under the age of 3 must rent a child's car seat from the tour operator; please see the Shore Excursions team on board.
 You cannot use your child's car seat from home in Iceland.